adulau/foo.be/_pages/paper-notebook-usage.markdown

 The binding of the notebook sounds like a non-critical element but it's the most critical one.
 I remember buying low-cost notebook where after 4 weeks of usage, you are loosing pages in your bag.
 Avoid the only glue-based binding, it's usually a source of issue.
 Usually it's mixed with loop stitches (or sometime combined with perfect bound or tape bound) to make the notebook more solid.

 There are also notebook with spiral.
-I avoid the notebook with a spiral binding like the plague because these tend to broke in my bag or mess-up with other stuff.
+I avoid the notebook with a spiral or wirebound binding like the plague because these tend to broke in my bag or mess-up with other stuff.

 Another important aspect, a paper notebook needs sometime to lie flat properly.
 And it highly depends of the binding.
 Test it and see if you can easily open it and keep it without too much pressure.

-### Strap/Elastic
+### Strap/Elastic closure

 Having an elastic is a must for a paper notebook.
 There are different reasons such as: